leahaaa123/BI-analysis-Direct-Lithium-Extraction-Projects/README.md

 ## Project Purpose
-This project aims to assess and compare the efficiency of lithium extraction technologies, particularly Direct Lithium Extraction (DLE) methods, and evaluate the investment potential across key lithium-producing regions.
-Through a detailed analysis of production efficiency, including recovery rates and resource conditions, and investment efficiency metrics such as CAPEX and OPEX, I provided insights on the benefits and challenges of DLE projects.
-The project's goal is to guide investors in understanding how DLE technology and regional factors influence cost, scalability, and productivity for lithium extraction projects.
+This project aims to provide detailed information on Direct Lithium Extraction (DLE) technologies and evaluate the investment potential across key lithium-producing regions.
+The goal is to assist investors in understanding the productivity of DLE technology for lithium extraction mining projects across various regions.
+The analysis incorporates both quantitative insights derived from Power BI dashboards and qualitative research, and the challenges and benefits associated with DLE mining projects

 ## Business Problem
 1. Regional Investment Challenge: